 Essentially there are 6 main ports that most cruise lines visit that are under Spanish control – 3 on the mainland in Barcelona, Malaga and Valencia and 3 Islands in Ibiza, Palma (Majorca) and Tenerife.

 Barcelona is probably by far the most popular given the historical significance that is placed upon the city and also its uniqueness within Spain and Catalonia.
 The majestic and sprawling gothic architecture of the city has welcomed millions over the years as has the imposing Las Ramblas, Old City and the unique blend of Catalonian culture including la sagrada familia(below).

-Indeed, Barcelona and the Catalonian region in general are mightily different from the rest of the country and can provide a unique and fascinating stopping or starting point on your Spanish cruise.
+Indeed, Barcelona and the Catalonian region in general are mightily different from the rest of the country and can provide a unique and fascinating stopping or starting point on your cruise itinerary.

-Malaga is not always one of the first ports you think of when cruising however it gives a good entry into southern Spain and many cruises from Spain now have Malaga as a starting point.
+Malaga is not always one of the first ports you think of when cruising however it gives a good entry point into southern Spain and many cruises have Malaga as a starting point.
 The port itself is millennia old and there are a multitude of beaches in the area given that the Costa Del Sol is close.

 However the city also has historical significance for cultural excursions and this is demonstrated by the many accolades to the cities most famous product – Pablo Picasso.
 The Alcazaba and Gibralfaro castles are also very popular as is the 16th Century Cathedral de Malaga; indeed, there is somewhat of a Moroccan influence on the city with a variety of Moroccan tea houses scattered around the city.